Kafka_SASL_SCRAM Authentication based

 Kafka client and Java installation

-Download the Apache Kafka client from https://kafka.apache.org/downloads that matches the server version, and install it by unzipping it to the desired path.
-For the DB service, Apache Kafka 3.1 version and Scala 2.13 version are used, so download the corresponding version.
-Download JDK version 11 or higher, unzip it, and register the JAVA_HOME environment variable.
-The installed Kafka client has client files for each OS version in the bin path.
-The .sh extension is used for Linux, and the .bat extension is used for Windows.
+Apache Kafka client is downloaded from https://kafka.apache.org/downloads according to the server version, then extracted to the desired location for installation.
+For DB service, Apache Kafka version 3.1 with Scala 2.13 is used, so download that version.
+Download JDK version 11 or later, extract it, and register the JAVA_HOME environment variable.
+The bin directory of the installed Kafka client contains clients matching the OS version.
+The .sh extension is for Linux, and the .bat extension is for Windows.

-The Kafka client can use the kafka-configs.sh program to inquire and modify Kafka-related settings and parameters.
-To run this program, the SASL and protocol setting file creation and environment variable registration must be done first.
-The protocol setting file should be set in the command-config to apply the SASL_SCRAM setting.
+In the Kafka client, you can use the kafka-configs.sh program to view and modify Kafka-related settings and parameters.
+To run this program, you must first create SASL and protocol configuration files and register the environment variables.
+The protocol configuration file should be set in command-config so that the SASL_SCRAM setting is applied.

-[ Inquiry of all parameters of a specific Broker in the Kafka Cluster ]
+[ View all parameters of a specific broker within a Kafka cluster ]

 All configs for broker 1 are: